-^{}Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.
+\Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.

-(6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using one of the following appropriate methods, EPA 00-02, EPA 900.0.

-If the reported gross alpha activity minus the uncertainty is less than 15 pCi/L, reanalysis of the sample by the other appropriate method is required (e.g., 16 ± 21 pCi/L analyzed using method EPA 00-02 would require reanalysis using EPA 900.0).

-If the reported gross alpha activity is greater than or equal to 15 pCi/L, reanalysis of the sample by the other appropriate method is not required (e.g., 36 ± 21 pCi/L would not require reanalysis).
-See Profile R analyte list on the Division's website for additional information.

-- (7) The sump must be inspected and evacuated on a more frequent basis than weekly if the fluid level is above the top of the sump or the invert of any pipe which discharges into the sump, whichever level is lower, or if the potential exists to exceed the sump capacity.
-Records are required documenting volume, date, and time of extraction to show that sumps are maintained in this condition. - (8) The Meteoric Water Mobility Procedure (MWMP) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method E 2242-13 (or the most current method).
+- (6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
+Additionally, if the reported gross alpha activity is less than or equal to 15 pCi/L and the uncertainty of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L is acceptable (e.g. $36 \pm 21$ pCi/L would be acceptable since the low range is at 15 pCi/L).
+Please utilize the appropriate method to minimize the uncertainty.
+See Profile R analyte list on the Division's website for additional information. - (7) The sump must be inspected and evacuated on a more frequent basis than weekly if the fluid level is above the top of the sump or the invert of any pipe which discharges into the sump, whichever level is lower, or if the potential exists to exceed the sump capacity.
+Records are required documenting volume, date, and time of extraction to show that sumps are maintained in this condition. - (8) The Meteoric Water Mobility Procedure (MWMP) shall be performed by a Nevadaapproved laboratory, in accordance with ASTM Method E 2242-13 (or the most current method). - (9) Nevada Modified Sobek Procedure (NMSP) shall be performed by a Nevadaapproved laboratory, using a LECO-type analysis, in accordance with the most current update.
+The NMSP is a specific static test or acid-base accounting test. - (10) When static testing(9) characterization of Mined Materials falls withing one of the scenarios requiring kinetic testing, as set forth in the current version of the Division guidance document "Waste Rock, Overburden, and Ore Characterization and Evaluation," the Permittee shall notify the Division in writing within 10 days of receipt of the sample result, and either: - a.
+Initiate kinetic testing(11); or